 The Office of the Minnesota Attorney General reported that the woman never recovered her money or the lost coins.

 Unless you’re a sophisticated investor with a larger risk appetite, stick with bullion coins and bars.
 Because precious metals coins and bars are manufactured with their specific gold or precious metals content and weight, they are easier to sell.
-Your gold and precious metals coins and bullion will typically sell for close to the current spot price:
+Your gold and precious metals coins and bullion will typically sell for close to the current spot price.
+Three quick tips:

-• Don’t buy rare coins and avoid speculation in uncirculated or proof items.
+- Don’t get rare coins and avoid speculation in uncirculated or proof items.

 By following these easy rules, fraudsters have less opportunity to cheat you in a precious metals coin valuation scam.